 - Excellent Fruit – when grafting, you can choose a scion that produces fruit with good flavor and quality (such as many heirloom varieties), without the need to worry about disease resistance.

 - Disease Resistance – grafting allows you to select a rootstock that resists common soil borne diseases, including: Early Blight, Late Blight, Fusarium Wilt, Verticillium Wilt, and Bacterial Wilt.
+You can find a list of blight resistant tomato varieties here.

 - Increased Yield – when combined with a strong rootstock, a scion can provide more fruit, since the roots can deliver more resources than is possible with the scion’s natural roots.